Rentvesting Explained: A Smart Property Strategy

 Generally, these are some risks of property investment to be mindful of:

-- Risk of losing money if your living situation changes: If your living situation changes and you need to sell in a hurry, you may have to sell during a ‘down’ phase and risk losing money.
+• Risk of losing money if your living situation changes: If your living situation changes and you need to sell immediately, you may have to sell during a ‘down’ phase and risk losing money.

 To evaluate the risk of your investment, you should conduct a cash-flow analysis.
 This can be done with the help of a financial planner, accountant, or property advisor.